-2. In an electric mixer or in a large bowl, mixing by hand, add the pumpkin, honey, applesauce and oil.
+2. In an electric mixer or in a large bowl mixing by hand, add pumpkin, honey, applesauce and oil.

-3. Stir in the egg whites, eggs and vanilla.
+3. Stir in egg whites, eggs and vanilla.
 Mix well.

 5. Fill each muffin cup just about to the top.
-Bake until a toothpick inserted comes our clean, about 30-35 minutes.
+Bake until a toothpick inserted comes out clean, about 30-35 minutes.

-6. Let cool for 10 minutes and carefully loosen them using a spoon or dull knife before removing each muffin.
+6. Let cool for 10 minutes.
+Carefully loosen each using a spoon or dull knife before removing muffins from pan.